searx/searx/docs/utils/index.rst

    partially usable on debian systems.
 We are working on this limitation, if you have any contribution, please send us your :pull:`PR <../pulls>`, see :ref:`how to contribute`.

-In the folder :origin:`utils/` we maintain some tools useful for admins and developers.

 .. toctree::
    :maxdepth: 2